All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 • A limit of $30,000 over a five financial year rolling period.

 The $10k and $30k limits apply together.
-That is, although Anne can continue to gift assets of up to $10k per financial year without penalty, she needs to take care not to exceed the gifting-free limit of $30k.
+Although Anne can continue to gift assets of up to $10k per financial year without penalty, she needs to take care not to exceed the gifting-free limit of $30k.
 This is over a rolling five-year period.

 Again, she can gift more money.
 But under the deprivation rules, she is deemed to still have that money for the next 3 years.